NCLEX Explained

 Drill NGN Formats

-Get comfortable with the bow-tie layout and partial-credit scoring so the format never costs you points.
+Get comfortable with the five-target bow-tie layout and its per-target 0/1 scoring.

 Frequently Asked Questions